 In reviewing applications, we look for a combination of academic ability and experience, future goals for professional career development and advancement, and the personality and social skills conducive to a successful career in academia or the professional world.
-All application materials submitted are considered in our committee-based decision making process; however, minimum requirements for serious consideration include an overall undergraduate GPA of 3.00 or higher, a score of at least 1000 on the GRE (combined verbal and quantitative scores), a scholarly writing sample, and three letters of recommendation from individuals in a position to provide insight into your academic and scholarly abilities.
+All application materials submitted are considered in our committee-based decision making process; however, minimum requirements for serious consideration include an overall undergraduate GPA of 3.25 or higher, a GRE score in at least the 50th percentile range (or higher) on both verbal and quantitative parts of the exam, a personal statement, an academic/scholarly writing sample, and three letters of recommendation from individuals in a position to provide insight into your academic and scholarly abilities.
 We also strongly recommend a campus visit to Baylor and personal dialogue with the graduate program director and/or other members of our graduate faculty.

-Admission to the graduate program in communication studies is granted on a rotating basis.
+Admission to the graduate program in communication is granted on a rotating basis.
 Students may enter the program at the beginning of the fall, spring, or summer sessions.
 However, teaching assistantships are awarded in the spring and usually start in the fall semester of each year.
-All application materials for students seeking an assistantship must be received on or before February 15 of the year in which the applicant wishes to begin as an assistant.
+All application materials for students seeking an assistantship must be received on or before February 1 of the year in which the applicant wishes to begin as an assistant.
+Other deadlines include November 1 for students desiring to begin the program in January (without financial support) and July 1 for students desiring to begin the program in August (without financial support).